projectcapsule/capsule/use_cases.md

   apiGroup: rbac.authorization.k8s.io
 ```

-Joe can login to the CaaS platform and checks if he can create a namespace.
+Joe can log in to the CaaS platform and checks if he can create a namespace.

 ```
 # kubectl auth can-i create namespaces